gerred/armada/README.md

 * `password` - The password for the private registry of your image
 * `health-check` - Default is true.
 You can specify `--no-health-check` to not perform a health check during a rolling deploy.
 * `env-vars` - This allows for new or overriding env vars to be passed in from the command line.
 This option can only be specified once, but may take mulitple values.
+* `ssh-gateway` - This allows you to perform commands against a remote docker host(s) using a gateway.
+* `ssh-gateway-user` - The user opening the gateway
+* `pull` - Allows you to specify whether to pull the specified image or not.
+Defaults to true.
+* `dockercfg` - This is the path to the .dockercfg file which can be used instead of specifying the username and password for the registry.
+Defaults to `~/.dockercfg`

 Examples:
 ```bash